Port Simpson Residential School (Crosby Girls’ and Boys’ Home)

 A New Building

 By the 1890s, the Women’s Missionary Society had replaced the Crosbys as managers of the home.
 The society purchased two acres of land outside the Tsimshian reserve and built a new home with room for up to 50 girls.
-In May 1892, three teachers and 29 girls moved in, and the Department of Indian Affairs recognized the home as an Indian residential school and started providing annual per capita grants—beginning at $60 per student to a maximum of 20 students.
+In May 1892, three teachers and 29 girls moved in, and the Department of Indian Affairs recognized the home as a residential school and started providing annual per capita grants—beginning at $60 per student to a maximum of 20 students.

 While most of the girls continued to come from Port Simpson, the home also drew Tsimshian and Gitxsan girls from communities up the Nass and Skeena rivers and Haida girls from Haida Gwaii.
 In addition to “orphans,” the home population expanded to include girls from families who wished to see them educated and trained in Christian ways.
 Parents of these girls were obliged to sign over their daughters for a period of up to ten years and to pay for their clothing needs throughout their stay.